-(former Yugoslav Republic of Macedonia)
+(formerly 'Former Yugoslav Republic of Macedonia')

 A small landlocked country in the southern Balkans wedged in between Bulgaria